 Are you prepared for a data disaster?
-With hurricane season well more than halfway over it may seem that the danger is almost passed for east coast residents, but having a contingency plan is not something that should be overlooked.
+With hurricane season more than halfway over it may seem the danger is almost passed for east coast residents.
+However, having a contingency plan is not something that should be overlooked.
 In the same way that preventative maintenance on your car can protect you on the road, having proactive data protection can keep your business running smoothly even if disaster strikes.

-Companies that back up their data locally or depend on paper records are at the most risk for disruption due to fire, theft, flooding, or another unexpected setback.
+Companies that back up their data locally or depend on paper records are at the most risk for disruption.
+Fire, theft, flooding, or another unexpected setback can be devastating for your business data.
 In some cases, vital information can never be recovered resulting in loss of revenue or increased liability.
-Putting operations on hold to try to salvage data affects more than the business itself, both employees and customers may be negatively affected by lost wages, personal data loss, and service interruptions.
+Putting operations on hold to try to salvage data affects more than the business itself.
+Both employees and customers may be negatively affected by lost wages, personal data loss, and service interruptions.

 According to the National Archives & Records Administration (NARA) in Washington, “93% of companies that lost their data center for 10 days or more due to a disaster filed for bankruptcy within one year of the disaster.
 50% of businesses that found themselves without data management for this same time period filed for bankruptcy immediately.”